 - Social life: Both you and your live-in parent need to maintain your own social lives.
 If the parent is new to your area or does not have nearby friends, you could explore community centers, churches or synagogues, and volunteer organizations in your area that offer activities or trips that can help your parent establish relationships.

-- Caregiving needs: If a parent’s healthcare needs are substantial, you’ll want to make sure you have coverage so you’re not on call 24/7.
+- Caregiving needs: When living with elderly parents with substantial healthcare needs, you’ll want to make sure you have coverage so you’re not on call 24/7.
 Explore elder care resources in your community to find out what kind of services they offer.